Web3HQ/firedoge-bin/devtools/docs/user/about_colon_debugging/index.rst

 Loading a temporary extension
 -----------------------------

-With the **Load Temporary Add-on** button you can temporarily load a web extension from a directory on disk.
+With the **Load Temporary Add-on** button you can temporarily load a WebExtension from a directory on disk.
 Click the button, navigate to the directory containing the add-on and select its manifest file.
 The temporary extension is then displayed under the **Temporary Extensions** header.

 You don't have to package or sign the extension before loading it, and it stays installed until you restart Firefox.